Atarax/viechbook/README.md

 You should now be able to visit the path to where you installed the app and see the setup traffic lights.

+## Ratchet-server (theViech) setup:

+To add a function to the initialization procedure:
+Write a script that performs the desired function.
+Test the script to make certain it behaves as expected.
+Be sure any environment variables used in the script are defined at startup.
+Name the file so that it begins with the uppercase letter ``P'', ``S'', ``I'', or ``K'' followed by a two-digit number indicating the order in which it should be executed relative to the other files in the directory, and ends with a name that describes the script's function.
+For example, S80lp handles print service startup.
+It will be executed after any script that begins with S79, and before any that begins with S81.
+You must follow this naming convention to ensure that your script is executed at the proper time.
+Note that a set of scripts whose names start with P77, P78, and P79 will be executed concurrently.
+S80lp will not start until they have all exited.

+Copy the script into the /etc/rc2.d directory so that it is executed by rc2 when the system enters (or leaves) multiuser mode.

 ## Configuration